Devorkin/AWX-playground/README.md

   - Vagrant environment
     - This use a custom, pre-defined, SSH private key
       - Used to communicate with [this repo](https://github.com/Devorkin/AWX-playground) (Read-Only) via the <u>Deploy keys</u> functionality
-      - Used to access the AWX clients
+      - Used to access the AWX managed nodes
     - The default provider for this Vagrant playground is Virtualbox
 - If you'll choose to create and play with <u>your own</u> Ansible playbooks:
   - Consider to fork this repo OR create a new SCM repo just for the Ansible playbooks